-- Specific activities which do not involve or lead directly to construction, such as:
+- -Specific activities which do not involve or lead directly to construction, such as:

 - Planning and technical studies

 - Grants for training and research programs

 - Planning activities conducted pursuant to Titles 23 and 49 U.S.C.

 - Federal-aid systems revisions

-- Engineering to assess social, economic, and environmental effects of the proposed action or alternatives to that action
+- -Engineering to assess social, economic, and environmental effects of the proposed action or alternatives to that action

-- Noise attenuation
+- -Noise attenuation

-- Emergency or hardship advance land acquisitions
+- -Emergency or hardship advance land acquisitions

-- Acquisition of scenic easements
+- -Acquisition of scenic easements

-- Plantings, landscaping, etc.
+- -Plantings, landscaping, etc.

-- Sign removal
+- -Sign removal

-- Directional and informational signs
+- -Directional and informational signs

-- Transportation enhancement activities (except rehabilitation and operation of historic transportation buildings, structures, or facilities)
+- -Transportation enhancement activities (except rehabilitation and operation of historic transportation buildings, structures, or facilities)

-- Repair of damage caused by natural disasters, civil unrest, or terrorist acts, except projects involving substantial functional, locational or capacity changes
+- -Repair of damage caused by natural disasters, civil unrest, or terrorist acts, except projects involving substantial functional, locational or capacity changes

-2.8 FINANCIAL PLANNING FOR THE RMS 2050 MTP
+2.8 Financial Planning for the Amended RMS 2050 MTP

-The RMS 2050 MTP is a 28-year plan with approximately \$8B of multimodal projects and programs included in fiscal years (FY) 2022-2050.
+The Amended RMS 2050 MTP is a 28-year plan with approximately \$9B of multimodal projects and programs included in fiscal years (FY) 2022-2050.
 The El Paso Metropolitan Planning Organization (EPMPO) study areas stretches across the state line between Texas and New Mexico, including El Paso County in Texas, Southern Dona Ana County, and a portion of Otero County in New Mexico.
 Facilitating the movement of people and goods throughout the region over this period of time presents numerous challenges from a financial standpoint.
 Projects and programs in the Texas portion of the EPMPO study area are approximately \$7B.
 Transit projects come to approximately \$1B.
-New Mexico projects total approximately \$382M.
-See Appendix C, for the financial summary and project list, which demonstrates a thorough comparison of project revenues and associated project costs in the RMS 2050 MTP.
+New Mexico projects total approximately \$416M.
+See Appendix C, for the financial summary and project list, which demonstrates a thorough comparison of project revenues and associated project costs in the Amended RMS 2050 MTP.
+Further information on financial planning and fiscal constraint can be found in the Amended RMS 2050 document.